Sorry, you need to enable JavaScript to visit this website.

 Financial agent

 Your financial agent is the individual who you nominate in your financial power of attorney to step in and make your financial decisions if you are ever incapacitated.
-This person will have the ability to keep your financial life going, but you can limit their power within the document if you choose.
+This person will be responsible for managing your financial affairs , but you can limit their power within the document if you choose.
 You can also decide whether you want the document to become effective upon signing or only after a doctor/doctors confirm that you are unable to make the decisions yourself.

 Traits to look for include: